-Farmland Conservation 2.0: How Land Trusts Can Save America’s Working Farms
+Farmland Conservation 2.0: How Land Trusts Can Protect America’s Working Farms

 YOUNG FARMERS NEED NEW FARMLAND CONSERVATION